 - Butter: I like using salted butter for extra flavor.
 If you only have unsalted butter, just ¼ teaspoon of kosher salt to the dough.

 - Lemons: We’re using both the zest and juice.
 The zest provides the most vibrant lemon flavor.
 I recommend using a microplane zester for the best results.
+My cardamom coffee cake has lemon in to too!

 - Granulated Sugar: A must for sweetness and texture; this cannot be substituted.

-- Lemon Juice: Acts as a natural cream of tartar, giving the cookies their perfect texture.
+- Fresh Lemon Juice: Acts as a natural cream of tartar, giving the cookies their perfect texture.
 Don’t skip it!

 See recipe card below for quantities.